Minoru/minoru-fediverse-crawler/index.md

 [Fediverse.Observer][fediverse.observer] and other public hubs provide some numbers, but they don't automatically discover new servers.
 As known instances slowly disappear, these hubs can give an impression that Fediverse is shrinking.
-This crawler discovers new instances so hubs don't have to.
+This crawler discovers new nodes so hubs don't have to.

 [the-federation]: https://the-federation.info "the federation — a statistics hub"
 [fedidb]: https://fedidb.org "FediDB — Developer Tools for ActivityPub"